Anomaly, class division, and decoupling in income dynamics: Heterogeneous BM model in 1D ring

-Figuer~\ref{SDM} (e) shows the $\eta(t)$ for each region: the head and tail classes show the power-law decays same as the BM model, while $\eta$ for the intermediate class decreases much faster.
-Specifically, at $t=10^4$, the order of $\eta$ is smaller than $10^{-4}$, so the interaction term in Eq.~\eqref{eq-cases} can be neglected.
-Therefore, dynamics of head and tail class are governed by first case of equation and follows log-normal distribution, also, intermediate class samples are governed by second cases of equation and follows a power-law distribution.
-The remainders are drift $\mu_{t,n}$ for head and tail classes.
-To figure it out, we first consider the null model, where the two ability groups are completely separated by two 1D rings.
-Thus, there is no intermediate region.
-For this case, each group follows the independent BM model, and the underlying equation is the same as Eq.(2) in the main text.
-The average wealth of them are $\langle{C_{\rm low}(t)}\rangle=C(0)e^{(\alpha_0-\Delta \alpha)t}$ and $\langle{C_{\rm high}(t)}\rangle=C(0)e^{(\alpha_0+\Delta\alpha)t}$.
-Then, the corresponding average normalized wealth for each group is:
+For the body region, $\frac{\partial}{\partial t}\rho^{(\rm b)}(c,t)=0$ and its solution is $\rho^{(\rm b)}(c,t)=Ac^{-1}+Bc^{-2}$, where $A$ and $B$ are constants.
+By numerical simulations, we observe $\rho^{(\rm b)}(c,t)\sim Ac^{-1}$, which supports $B=0$.
+Thus, the governing equation for $c_n$ in this region is equal to the second case of Eq.~\eqref{eq-cases}, and $\eta$ measured from these samples is extremely small.
+For this case, we call the set of nodes the body class if $c$ follows power-law as $\rho(c)\sim Ac^{-1}$.
+Automatically, the regions excluding the body class should be the head class, represented by small $\langle{x_n}\rangle$, and the tail class, represented by large $\langle{x_n}\rangle$, respectively [see Fig.~\ref{Amax}~(d)].
+Head and tail classes exhibit power-law decays, which are the same as those in the BM model [see Fig.~\ref{SDM}~(e) for the field exponent $\eta(t)$ in each region], while $\eta$ for the body class decreases much faster.
+At $t=10^4$, the order of $\eta$ is smaller than $10^{-4}$.
+As a result, the interaction term in Eq.~\eqref{eq-cases} can be neglected.
+The dynamics of head and tail classes is governed by the first case of Eq.~\eqref{eq-cases}, described by the log-normal distribution, while the dynamics of the body class is governed by the second case of Eq.~\eqref{eq-cases}, which follows a power-law distribution [see Fig.~\ref{Amax}~(c)].
+The remainder is the drift $\mu_{t,n}$ for head and tail classes.
+To figure it out, we consider the null model, where the two $\alpha$ groups are completely separated by two 1D rings.
+This implies that there is no body region.
+For this case, each group can be treated as an independent BM model, and the underlying equation is the same as Eq.~(1) in the main text.
+The average income $C$ of them becomes $\langle{C_{\alpha_{\pm}}(t)}\rangle=C(0)e^{\alpha_{\pm}t}$.
+Then, the corresponding average normalized income $c$ for each group is as follows: